databricks/lilac/docs/datasets/dataset_cluster.md

   clustering.
 - `min_cluster_size`, optional.
 Defaults to 5.
 This is the minimum number of examples in a cluster.
   Clusters with fewer examples will be merged into the nearest cluster.
-- `topic_fn`: optional. function that returns a topic summary for each cluster.
-It takes a list of (doc, membership_score) tuples and returns a single topic.
+- `topic_fn`: optional.
+Function that returns a topic summary for each cluster.
+It takes a list of `(text, membership_score)` tuples and returns a single topic.
 This is used to compute the topic for a given cluster of docs.
-It defaults to a function that summarizes user's requests.
+It defaults to a function that summarizes the common topic across several examples from the cluster.

-When the clustering is complete, you can view the cluster results in the UI.
+When the clustering is complete, you can view the cluster results in the UI (see previous section).